 All the presidents and Reagan gave speeches during the ceremony.
 Ford described a presidential library as a “classroom of democracy, a place to find inspiration as well as information.”

 Representing Texas A&M, the Ross Volunteers and Singing Cadets also took part in the ceremony.
 The U.S. Army Parachuting Team, a team specializing in acrobatic paratrooper feats, dropped in for a special performance.

 The museum and library were open to the public Nov.
 7. Over the next two months, 67,677 visitors saw the artifact displays, digital interactive exhibits and replicas of rooms in the White House, including the Oval Office.
 The first full year brought 252,039 visitors.
 The library and museum are funded through an endowment and donations.

-The Bush Library and Museum is Texas’ second presidential library that operates within the National Archives and Records Administration.
+Texas is the first state to have three presidential libraries.
 The Lyndon Baines Johnson Library and Museum in Austin was the first.
 Texas 21 and 290 are dubbed the “Presidential Corridor.”
 President George W. Bush chose Southern Methodist University, his wife’s alma mater, as the site of his presidential library, bringing the Texas total to three.
 That library was dedicated in April 2013.
-Texas is the first state to have three presidential libraries.

 Shortly after the groundbreaking in 1994, George H.W.
 Bush announced a symposium on the end of the Cold War.
 Guest speakers included former Soviet President Mikhail Gorbachev, former British Prime Minister Margaret Thatcher and former presidential Cabinet members.